 solution 2.
 Turn off VPN configuration

-If you are unable to check for updates after trying the above solution, try to disconnect VPN if you are using one.
+If your iPhone is unable to check for iOS 17 update after trying the above solution, try to disconnect VPN if you are using one.

 Launch the settings app on your iPhone.
 Next, tap on general.
-Scroll down to the bottom and tap on VPN.
+Scroll down to the bottom and tap on VPN & Device Management.
 Turn off VPN if it’s turned on.

 Solution 3.
 Refresh airplane mode

-When your iPhone is unable to check for updates, turn on Airplane mode, wait 20-30 seconds, and turn back OFF.
+When your iPhone is still unable to check for iOS 17 update, turn on Airplane mode, wait 20-30 seconds, and turn back OFF.

 To do this, go to the settings app.
 Here, enable airplane mode and wait for few seconds.
 Then disable it.